rossweinstein/SKUNK/README.md

 Once you have the repository cloned, run SkunkApp.java which is located in the *skunkApp* package.

-## A few notes on this implementation of skunk
+## A few notes on this implementation of Skunk

 * When it is a player's turn, they automatically roll the dice once.
 They are then prompted to see if they want to take additional rolls.
 * During the final found, when one player has a score of equal or greater than 100 and every other player has one final chance to beat them, the player will automatically roll until they have a score greater than the player with the high score or a skunk.
 If they do reach a score greater than the player with the high score, they will be prompted to see if they want to continue rolling.